After lunch at Benss Cafe, we walked along Victoria Dr. a bit to help digestion. Ben likes to walk after a meal. Not so much for the boys.

 I bought a box of 6 items.
 The reason for 6 is that you’ll be exempted from tax.
 The server asked me if I wanted a box or a plastic bag for the packaging.
 Obviously, I wanted a box so that my egg tarts will not be squished.

 I found some White Egg Tarts on promotion.
 They were $1.80 for 3.
 For those who are watching their cholesterol, white egg tart will be a healthier treat.
-More on following page.
-Click here to continue reading
+Continue reading

 March is the start of birthday celebration in my family.
 Four consecutive months, someone in the family will celebrate his/her birthday.